Scripps Health Specialty Pharmacy Residency

 A group shot of Scripps Health Specialty Pharmacy Residents faculty and students.

 Scripps Health Specialty Pharmacy, located in San Diego, offers one 12-month PGY1 pharmacy resident position starting in July 2025.
 This exciting new opportunity will provide a diverse practice experience and prepare the resident for a career in specialty pharmacy, while also offering a well-rounded view of the pharmacist’s role in the ambulatory care setting.
-This residency is in pre-candidate status with American Society of Health-System Pharmacists (ASHP) and will seek full accreditation during its first year of residency.
+Scripps Health Specialty Pharmacy PGY1 Residency Program conducted by Scripps Health, San Diego, CA, has an accreditation pre-candidate status with American Society of Health System Pharmacists (ASHP) and will seek full accreditation during its first year of residency.

 Our program offers frequent faculty-resident interaction and focuses on clinical pharmacy practice with an emphasis on specialty medications that treat rare and/or complex medical conditions, scholarship, research and leadership.